 The flared foot is also engraved; the edge is wrapped in copper.

 The handle departs from the classic ‘S’ shape, with cast scrolls and flourishes, and appears to be based on a stylised makara with jaws gaping; the bottom jaw being attached to the neck of the tea pot and the upper jaw attaching to the lid.
 The rivets used to attach the handle to the flange of the lid appear as eyes for the makara.

 The teapot is in excellent condition.

-This actual item is illustrated in Ilsink, Koldweij, & Spronk (2018) – page 30.
+This ewer item is illustrated in the catalogue associated with the exhibition: Ilsink, Koldweij, & Spronk (2018) – page 30.
 See the final images below.

 Ilsink, M., J. Koldweij, & R. Spronk, From Bosch’s Stable: Hieronymus Bosch and the Adoration of the Magi, Het Noordbrabants Museum, 2018.

 Kalter, J. and Pavaloi, M., Uzbekistan: Heirs to the Silk Road, Thames & Hudson, 1997.